jimweirich/flexmock/README.md

   section above are allowed in the `assert_spy_called` method.

   The `options` hash is optional.
 If omitted, all options will have their default values.
+See below for spy option definitions.

 * <b>assert_spy_not_called <em>mock</em>, <em>options_hash</em>, <em>method_name</em>, <em>args...</em></b>

   Same as `assert_spy_called`, except with the sense of the test reversed.

+*Spy Options*

+* <b>times: <em>n</em></b>

+  Specify the number of times a matching method should have been invoked. `nil` (or omitted) means any number of times.

+* <b>with_block: <em>true/false/nil</em>

+  Is a block required on the invocation? `true` means the method must be invoked with a block. `false` means the method must have been invoked without a block. `nil` means that the presence of a block does not matter.
+Default is `nil`.

+* <b>and: [<em>proc1</em>, <em>proc2...</em>]</b>

+  Additional validations to be run on each matching method call.
+The list of arguments for each call is passed to the procs.
+This allows additional validations on supplied arguments.
+Default is no additional validations.

+* <b>on: <em>n</em>

+  Only apply the additional validations on the <em>n</em>'th invocation of the matching method.
+Default is apply additional validations to all invocations.

 *Examples:*